matthewyuhb/MyBPNN/README.md

-run with python 3.6 and your environment should intall
+run with python 3.6 and your environment should intall numpy matplotlib random pickle